 Buying your retirement home

 Retirement village prices are not cheap, but they are high quality, and it is unlikely that you will need to do anything to your new home to bring it up to scratch or to make it appropriate for your needs in old age.
 Most retirement homes are single story, either bungalows or flats, avoiding the need for stairs, although cottages and mews homes are also available at some locations.

 Retirement village homes must normally be purchased for cash, rather than a mortgage, but again, this is unlikely to be a problem for retirees who have paid off their existing home.
 It may be possible to rent at some retirement villages, although this means you will no longer have equity in your property to leave to your children.

 If you are struggling to sell, you can opt for a combination of the two, called deferred completion, where you rent until your former home is sold, then buy the property you have been renting.

-Alternatively, you can get moving fast, with everything done and dusted for your complete peace of mind, by talking to Yes!
-Homebuyers.
-We can provide advice if needed on 0330-037-2677 or 0800-250-3549.
-Compared to keeping your old property on the market for months, with two sets of costs, a quick sale can actually be quite cost effective.
+Alternatively, you can get moving fast, with the sale of your own property done and dusted quickly for your complete peace of mind, by talking to Yes Homebuyers.
+We can provide advice if needed on 0800 133 7687.
+Compared to keeping your old property on the market for months, with two sets of costs, a quick house sale can actually be quite cost effective.